insidewhy/rxjs-websockets/readme.markdown

 # rxjs-websockets

-An rxjs stream based websocket factory service, ideal for use with angular 2.
+An rxjs websocket library with a simple implementation built with flexibility in mind.
+Great for use with angular 2 or any other rxjs project.

 ## Comparisons to other rxjs websocket libraries:

- * [observable socket](https://github.com/killtheliterate/observable-socket): this library takes the input observable as a parameter allowing the library user to choose the appropriate `Subject` for their needs. [queueing-subject](https://github.com/ohjames/queueing-subject) can be used to achieve the same semantics using rxjs-websockets.
+ * [observable socket](https://github.com/killtheliterate/observable-socket) provides the input stream for the user, in rxjs-websockets the input stream is taken as a parameter allowing the user to choose the appropriate subject or observable for their needs. [queueing-subject](https://github.com/ohjames/queueing-subject) can be used to achieve the same semantics as observable-socket.
- * [rxjs builting websocket subject](https://github.com/ReactiveX/rxjs/blob/next/src/observable/dom/webSocket.ts): Implemented as a Subject so lacks the flexibility that rxjs-websockets provides.
+ * [rxjs builting websocket subject](https://github.com/ReactiveX/rxjs/blob/next/src/observable/dom/webSocket.ts): Implemented as a Subject so lacks the flexibility that rxjs-websockets and observable-socket provide.

 ## How to install (with webpack/angular-cli)